cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

      gcloud firestore databases create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
      ```

-     In case you want to use Cloud Spanner, skip this step
+     In case you want to use Cloud Spanner, no action is needed at this point.
-     and perform step 4 in [Deploying the Autoscaler](#deploying-the-autoscaler).

 ### Deploying the Autoscaler